djhaskin987/degasolv/docs/command-reference.rst

   Usage: degasolv <options> generate-card <generate-card-options>

-  Options are shown below, with their default values and
+  Options are shown below.
+Default values are marked as <DEFAULT> and
     descriptions.
 Options marked with `**` may be used more than once.

-    -i, --id true                        ID (name) of the package -v, --version true                   Version of the package -l, --location true                  URL or filepath of the package -r, --requirement REQ                List requirements **
+    -C, --card-file FILE   ./out.dscard  The name of the card file -i, --id true                        ID (name) of the package -l, --location true                  URL or filepath of the package -r, --requirement REQ                List requirement **
-    -C, --card-file FILE   ./out.dscard  The name of the card file -h, --help                           Print this help page
+    -v, --version true                   Version of the package -h, --help                           Print this help page

   The following options are required for subcommand `generate-card`: